modelscope/agentscope/examples/conversation_with_web_voyager_agent/README.md

 To run this example, you need to:

 1. Set your API key in `./configs/model_configs.json`.
-Ensure you have access to a multimodal model that can handle vision tasks.
+Ensure you have access to a vision model that can handle vision tasks.
 2. Install the necessary Playwright packages:
     - Run `pip install playwright` to set up the Python environment.
     - Run `playwright install` to install the required browser for Playwright.